 A Bunnings Warehouse (22,550 sqm) is currently under construction across the road from the Property.
 This is part of a large format retail centre of some 54,986 sqm and includes a range of other complementary brands.
-It is important to note that this development will not necessarily negatively impact the Property or its tenants, or other nearby large format centres, but rather reinforce the Clayton Street precinct as a major destination for large format retail, complementary retail and non-retail facilities.
+Location IQ considers this development will not necessarily negatively impact the Property or its tenants, or other nearby large format centres, but rather reinforce the Clayton Street precinct as a major destination for large format retail, complementary retail and non-retail facilities.